A message from the Delaware Art Museum:

 The Museum Store offers a wide variety of treasures, including books, prints, jewelry, and an exclusive collection of art glass.
 Cards, vases, textiles, and designer items make perfect gifts.
 Exhibition catalogs and posters allow you to take a piece of the Museum home with you.
 Learn more.

-Blue Star Museums offers free admission for military families: The Museum joins 1,500 museums across the country to offer free admission to all active duty military personnel and their families!
+- Blue Star Museums offers free admission for military families: The Museum joins 1,500 museums across the country to offer free admission to all active duty military personnel and their families!
 This program, called Blue Star Museums, is a collaboration among the National Endowment for the Arts, Blue Star Families, and the Department of Defense.
 A valid military ID is required for free admission for up to five family members.
-Offer valid Saturday, May 18, 2019, Armed Forces Day to Monday, September 2, 2019, Labor Day.

 Delaware Art Museum featured in Brandywine Museums & Garden Alliance commercial (60 seconds)